The Forest High School, Cinderford

 Heywood Community School became a foundation school in the 2000s, and was administered by Gloucestershire County Council until September 2012 when the school converted to academy status.
 The school was renamed Forest E-ACT Academy, and was sponsored by E-ACT.
-However in 2014 the E-Act announced that they would be withdrawing as sponsor, and that the school would join the Redhill Academy Trust and was then renamed Forest Academy.
-However in 2015 the new academy sponsor was named as the SGS Schools Trust, and the school was renamed The Forest High School.
+However in 2014 the E-Act announced that they would be withdrawing as sponsor, and that the school would join the Redhill Academy Trust and be renamed Forest Academy.
+However, in 2015 the new academy sponsor was named as the SGS Schools Trust, and the school was renamed SGS Forest High School.

+SGS Forest High School was placed into special measures by Ofsted in 2022.
+In 2024, it was re-inspected and judged to require improvement.

+As of September 2024, Nicola Mooney is the headteacher, following the appointment of Alan Dane as chief executive officer of SGS Academy Trust.